kadena-community/kadena.js/packages/libs/client/NEW_README.md

 | --------- | ------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |
 | contData  | { pactId: string, rollback: boolean, step: number, data?: Record<string, any>, proof?: null \| string } | continuation data; step starts from 0; proof is SPV proof that can be generated by calling `/spv` |

-#### Example:
+#### Example

-`coin.cross-chain` is a multi-step function (defpact) that burns the token in the source chain and mints the amount in the target chain.
-After doing the first step successfully, you can call the second step by using continuation.
+The `coin.cross-chain` function is a `defpact` multi-step transaction that burns tokens in the source chain and mints tokens in the destination chain.
+After the first step completes successfully, you can call the second step by using the continuation command object.

 ```TS